andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 }
 ```

-The type system of Haxe is much more complex that it consists of [a number of different types](http://haxe.org/manual/types.html).
+The type system of Haxe is stronger.
 Duck-typing is only allowed when assigning to variables of structure types:
 ```haxe
 // Haxe